 She is admitted to practice in the states of New York and New Jersey.

-From 2017 through 2019, Ms. Klein was named to the New York Metro Super Lawyers Rising Stars list.
+From 2017 through 2019, Ms. Klein was named to the New York Metro Super Lawyers Rising Stars list and to its Women’s Edition in 2019.

 Pace University School of Law, J.D., Certificate in Environmental Law, cum laude, 2013